Myopia (Nearsightedness) – Symptoms, Causes, And Treatment + Diet Tips

 What Foods Are Good For Managing Myopia?

-Myopic individuals must include the following foods in their diet to avoid further damage and speed up their recovery from nearsightedness:
+Myopic individuals must include foods rich in antioxidants, vitamins, and minerals in their diet to avoid further damage and speed up their recovery from nearsightedness.
+The primary foods to improve eyesight naturally are –

 • Deepwater fish like salmon, mackerel, and tuna